fxdave/vonal-rust/README.md

     - `= sin(radians(90))` prints `1.0`
     - `= [i for i in range(1000) if i %99 == 0]` shows the numbers between 0 and 999 that are dividable by 99

+## Configuration
+The configuration file is created on the fly to `~/.config/vonal/config.toml`.
+You can see every existing config options, there.

 ## Contribution

 Please let me know if you would like to use it.
 It would motivate me to work on the project.